 It is the responsibility of each jurisdiction (Australian Government, state and territory governments) to administer their respective legislation, and the responsibility of every land manager or individual to be aware of legislation that may impact upon them, and to act in accordance with this legislation.

-Under the Australian federal system of government, primary legislative and policy responsibility for natural resource management, including weed management, lies with the individual state and territory governments.
-The Australian Government provides national policy leadership and direction, working with state and territory governments through the Natural Resource Management Ministerial Council.
+In Australia, primary legislative and policy responsibility for natural resource management, including weed management, lies with the individual state and territory governments.
+The Australian Government provides national policy leadership and direction, working with state and territory governments.

 The Australian Government is responsible for international border protection, including regulating the import and export of plant material.
 The Australian Government manages Commonwealth lands, such as defence establishments and Commonwealth national parks.

-The Australian Government also, in cooperation with other governments and landowners, administers legislation, policies, programs and associated activities to manage weeds at the national level.
+The Australian Government also, in cooperation with other governments and landowners, administers legislation, policies, programmes and associated activities to manage weeds at the national level.

 Two Australian Government departments are primarily responsible for weed issues: